 - Educate Yourself.
 As Albert Einstein said, “More the knowledge, lesser the ego.”
-We are often less informed than we can see.
-Read anything you can about family dynamics when children become adults, reasons for estrangement, getting along with in laws, how families work things out, personal growth.
+We want to shrink the arena of what we don’t know that we don’t know.
+Read anything you can about family dynamics, adult development, reasons for estrangement, getting along with in laws, how families work things out, personal growth.
 I like Teri Apter’s books for family dynamics and Michael Berg’s Becoming Like God for understanding our potential and our ego blockages.
 You can also check out some of my previous blogs: Dealing with difficult family dynamics or Best practices for getting along with in laws

 - Connect To Your Center Point

 - For the parent.
 Ask yourself if you’ve made your children your center-point in life.
 Whenever we put anything or anyone as our center, instead of our own personal and spiritual growth, we need to be on watch for the E word— Expectations.
 Turning externally for fulfillment creates emotional dependency and doesn’t allow room for each person to find their own truth and path.